blogdaren/PHPCreeper/README.md

 if you wanna know more about its usage. now we just need to find out how to get the DBO, as a matter of fact, it is very simple:

-First configure the `database.php` then add the code belowed:
+First configure the `database.php` then add the code listed below:
 ```php
 <?php
 return array(